htr-tech/zphisher/README.md

 <h3><p align="center">Disclaimer</p></h3>

 <i>Any actions and or activities related to <b>Zphisher</b> is solely your responsibility.
-The misuse of this toolkit can result in <b>criminal charges</b> brought against the persons in question. <b>The contributors will not be held responsible</b> in the event any criminal charges be brought against any individuals misusing this toolkit to break the law.
+The misuse of this toolkit can result in <b>criminal charges</b> brought against the persons in question. <b>The AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAcontributors will not be held responsible</b> in the event any criminal charges be brought against any individuals misusing this toolkit to break the law.

 <b>This toolkit contains materials that can be potentially damaging or dangerous for social media</b>.
 Refer to the laws in your province/country before accessing, using,or in any other way utilizing this in a wrong way.